Horlivka: Infrastructure and environment

 Despite the fall of communism a statue of Lenin still stands in a central square bearing his name.
 Horlivka is well served by CNG-buses (see Natural gas vehicle), but much of the city's Soviet-era infrastructure shows signs of deterioration.
 By contrast, a number of modern shops and a new cathedral (completed 2014) in the town center indicate some rejuvenation.

 On the eastern side of Horlivka there is an abandoned chemical plant which used to produce toxic explosives and has been reported to be in a dangerous condition.
 Mining activity has resulted in large spoil tips being visible around the city, but a tree planting project and ongoing forestry maintenance has revitalised an area to the north.

 The city was severely damaged during the war in Donbas.

 Administrative divisions

-The city is divided into three city districts: Mykytivka, Kalinin, and City Center.
+The city is divided into three urban districts: Mykytivskyi, Kalininskyi, and Tsentralno-Miskyi.

 The city municipality also includes several towns and villages.
-Most of populated places belongs to the City Center district, while Hladosove, Holmivsky and Zaitseve is part of Mykytivka district.
+Most of the populated places belong to the Tsentralno-Miskyi District, while Hladosove, Holmivskyi and Zaitseve are part of Mykytivskyi District.